 How to prepare for giving your caregiver a raise

 If your caregiver has exceeded expectations and deserves a bump in their annual pay, it’s important to understand how that will affect your care budget.
 As a general approximation, the household employment taxes you will pay is around 10 percent of your caregiver’s gross (before tax withholdings) wages.
 That means you need to be prepared to re-calculate how much your caregiver will ultimately be paid and the additional taxes you’ll accrue each week.
-Give HomePay a call and we can do this work for you — or you can use our calculators to crunch the numbers yourself.
+Our paycheck calculator is a great resource to use if you want to crunch the numbers yourself.